Chetainya/First-demo/README.md

 # First-demo
-This is the first git repo.
+This is the first git repository.
 Author - Chetainya Manchanda